gavinlyonsrepo/RpiMotorLib/Documentation/Servo_GPIO.md

  (6) verbose, type=bool  type=bool default=False
   help="Output actions & details",

  (7) initdelay, type=float, default 50mS
     help= A delay after Gpio setup and before servo moves

+ (8)  sweeplen, type=integer , default one million
+     help=  is number of times to execute sweep.

- example (Version 1.1): to sweep the servo connected to GPIO pins 7 for step delay of .5 second from minduty position
+ example:Setup a class instance called servoone with control freq 50mS with y_one set to 3 and Y_two to 11.
+Next call method to sweep the servo connected to GPIO pins 7 for step delay of 0.5 second from minduty position
  2 to maxduty position 12 and center position 6
- with verbose output set to True and initdelay set to 0.05mS
+ with verbose output set to True and initdelay set to 0.01mS , 100 times

 ```sh